Join today! Hear caregivers and patients living with MF share their stories, personal tips, and how they stay ahead of their disease.

 Connecting the specialists and special people in Linda’s life improved the quality of her care and life.

-“When I finally met Dr Mascarenhas, he made me feel so relaxed and at ease,” says Linda.
+“When I finally met Dr. Mascarenhas, he made me feel so relaxed and at ease,” says Linda.
 “He’s very smart and very personable; he made me a part of everything.
 He said I was an essential part of the care team because without the patient, there was no team.”
 For Linda, her care team is a powerhouse of knowledge and support.
 “They are getting me through this.
 They are family,” she says.

-Kathryn, Linda’s nurse, is quick to point out that Linda’s openness about her disease is pivotal to her care.
+Kathryn Johnson, DNP, (Dr. Mascarenhas's advanced practice nurse) is quick to point out that Linda’s openness about her disease is pivotal to her care.

 “Something that has brought a lot of value to the dynamic is your willingness to share,” Kathryn says to Linda.
 “Whether that’s about your symptoms or your life, you are engaged and that leads to our success.”